michelesalvador/FamilyGem/README.md

 |Server account|You can't share trees|
 |GeoNames "demo" account|Place names suggestions probably don't appear|

-The code (classes, variables, comments...) is almost all written in Italian (my native language), because I started just as a personal hobby project.<br>
+The code (classes, variables, comments...) is almost all written in Italian (my native language), because I started just as a personal hobby project.
 Obviously everyone expects an English code: it's hard to change at this point but I'm trying to translate all to English.

 ## Translation
-The translation of Family Gem user interface is managed on [Weblate](https://hosted.weblate.org/projects/family-gem/app/).<br>
+The translation of Family Gem user interface is managed on [Weblate](https://hosted.weblate.org/projects/family-gem/app/).
-Contribution to translation in any language is really appreciated.<br>
+Contribution to translation in any language is really appreciated.
 You need a Weblate account to freely work there, but also without account you can make suggestions to already existing translations.

 [![Translation status](https://hosted.weblate.org/widgets/family-gem/-/multi-auto.svg)](https://hosted.weblate.org/engage/family-gem/)